I got this email from one of my ardent readers:

 In another review study, researchers conducted 36 studies between 1978 and 2011.
 They found that 15% of women reported a decrease in sex drive while on birth control.
 Unfortunately, it is not clear if it is contraceptives that were causing the dip in libido in all those cases.
 This review study is published in the European Journal of Contraception and Reproductive Health Care.

 From the above studies and many others, there are wildly conflicting results.
-Some women report a lower sex drive on the pill; some report a higher sex drive, and some don’t get any effect.
+Some women report a lower sex drive on the pill; some say a higher sex drive, and some don’t get any effect.

 What to Do If You Notice a Change While On Birth Control